Mixed-Integer Optimization with Constraint Learning: Embedding predictive models

 All of the methods below can be used to learn constraints that apply upper or lower bounds to $y$, or to learn $y$ that we incorporate as part of the objective.
 We present the model embedding procedure for both cases when $\hat{h}(\bm{x},\bm{w})$ is a continuous or a binary predictive model, where relevant.
 We assume that either regression or classification models can be used to learn feasibility constraints, as described in Section~\ref{subsect:conceptual}.

-\paragraph{Linear Regression.} Linear regression (LR) is a natural choice of predictive function given its inherent linearity and ease of embedding.
-A regression model can be trained to predict the outcome of interest, $y$, as a function of $\bm{x}$ and $\bm{w}$.
-The algorithm can optionally use regularization; the embedding only requires the final coefficient vectors $\bm{\beta_x} \in \mathbb{R}^{n}$ and $\bm{\beta_w} \in \mathbb{R}^{p}$ (and intercept term $\beta_0$) to describe the model.
-The model can then be embedded as

-\paragraph{Support Vector Machines.} A support vector machine (SVM) uses a hyper-plane split to generate predictions, both for classification \citep{cortes1995support} and regression \citep{Drucker1997}.
-We consider the case of \textit{linear} SVMs, since this allows us to obtain the prediction as a linear function of the decision variables $\bm{x}$.
-In linear support vector regression (SVR), which we use for function learning, we fit a linear function to the data.
-The setting is similar to linear regression, but the loss function only penalizes residuals greater than an $\epsilon$ threshold~\citep{Drucker1997}.
-As with linear regression, the trained model returns a linear function with coefficients $\bm{\beta_x}$, $\bm{\beta_w}$, and $\beta_0$.
-The final prediction is

-For the classification setting, linear support vector classification (SVC) identifies a hyper-plane that best separates positive and negative samples~\citep{cortes1995support}.
-A trained SVC model similarly returns coefficients $\bm{\beta_x}$, $\bm{\beta_w}$, and $\beta_0$, where a sample's prediction is given by

-In SVC, the output variable $y$ is binary rather than a probability.
-In this case, the constraint can be embedded as $y \geq 1$. \\ \paragraph{Decision Trees.} Decision trees partition observations into distinct \textit{leaves} through a series of \textit{feature splits}.
+\paragraph{Decision Trees.} Decision trees partition observations into distinct \textit{leaves} through a series of \textit{feature splits}.
 These algorithms are popular in predictive tasks due to their natural interpretability and ability to capture nonlinear interactions among variables. \cite{Breiman1984} first introduced Classification and Regression Trees (CART), which constructs trees through parallel splits in the feature space.
 Decision tree algorithms have subsequently been adapted and extended. \cite{Bertsimas2017} propose an alternative decision tree algorithm, Optimal Classification Trees (and Optimal Regression Trees), that improves on the basic decision tree formulation through an optimization framework that approximates globally optimal trees.
 Optimal trees also support multi-feature splits, referred to as \textit{hyper-plane splits}, that allow for splits on a linear combination of features~\citep{bertsimas2017optimalBOOK}.

 A generic decision tree of depth 2 is shown in Figure~\ref{fig:dt_example}.
 A split at node $i$ is described by an inequality $A_i^\top \bm{x} \leq b_i$.
 We assume that $A$ can have multiple non-zero elements, in which we have the hyper-plane split setting; if there is only one non-zero element, this creates a parallel (single feature) split.
 Each terminal node $j$ (\textit{i.e.}, leaf) yields a prediction ($p_j$) for its observations.
 In the case of regression, the prediction is the average value of the training observations in the leaf, and in binary classification, the prediction is the proportion of leaf members with the feasible class.
 Each leaf can be described as a polyhedron, namely a set of linear constraints that must be satisfied by all leaf members.
 For example, for node 3, we define $\mathcal{P}_3 = \left\{x : A_1^\top x \leq b_1, A_2^\top x \leq b_2 \right\}$.